 Golden Visa eliminated in Spain: what happens now and 4 alternatives

-If you want to live in Spain today by investing money, the short answer is: the Golden Visa no longer exists.
-Since April 3, 2025, no new applications are accepted, whether for buying property, public debt, shares, or a business project.
-If you had your paperwork halfway done or were saving up for 2026, this affects you directly.
+If you want to live in Spain today by investing money, the short answer is: the Golden Visa doesn't exist anymore.
+Since April 3, 2025, no new applications are accepted, whether through property purchase, government bonds, shares, or a business project.
+If you were halfway through the process or saving up for 2026, this affects you directly.

 Here's what's really changed, what happens if you already had yours approved, and the 4 real alternatives you can use today.